Ericzklm/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-USB.md

 ### Step 2: Navigate to the Grip Menu

-The Grip menu is the only place where the Pico W can wirelessly connect to the Switch.
+The Grip menu is the only place where a controller can wirelessly pair with the Switch.

 To get there from the Switch Home screen: `Controllers` (button next to the Settings gear) -> `Change Grip/Order`